SwastikSarkar001/Techknowcradle/README.md

 ## Limitations and Future Upgrades

 1) Some more performance optimisations required.
 2) Not mobile responsive.
 Only for large screens.
+Tailwind implementation.

 ## Screenshots